 This is the format for not specifying a version in the URL of an API request targeting the environments endpoints.
 When the API version number is omitted, the latest API version is taken as a default.
 In the first 5.2 release, an API request with an omitted version number will be interpreted as a request against the v5.0.0 version of the API.
-In a future release that hypothetically has the API v5.3.0 available, an API request with an omitted version number will be interpreted as a request against the v5.0.0 version number will be interpreted as a request against the v5.0.0 version number will be interpreted as a request against the v5.0.0 version of the API.
 In a future release that hypothetically has the API v5.3.0 available, an API request with an omitted version number will be interpreted as a request against the v5.3.0 version of the API.